newAM/stm32wl-lightswitch-demo/README.md

 ## Security

-The usual warnings apply, assume this is full of security bugs.
+The usual warnings apply, assume the code is full of security bugs.

-This code is for demonstration purposes only and does not represent best security practices.
+The code is for demonstration purposes only and does not represent best security practices.
 Implementing a custom protocol is typically a bad idea when security is a requirement.

-This is **not** secure as-is:
+The code **is not** secure as-is:
 1. The server time is not accurate, leading to nonce reuse.
 2. The time-synchronization nonce is reset when the server is reset, leading to nonce reuse.
-3. The private key is comitted to this public repository.
+3. The private key is comitted to a public repository.

 ## Limitations